EIAJ Video Reel

 Paypal accepts credit cards and you do not need to be a member.

-6. Shipment after payment.
+6. Order will be shipped after payment.
 Prepay, checks accepted.
 Normal completion 3 weeks.

 What do real customers say about GreentreeAV?